aridjayarecipes/cutesrecipes.web.app/content/post/1941-how-to-make-perfect-creamy-brussel-sprouts-with-bacon.md

 1. Bake in the oven at 400 for 15 to 20 minutes or until the sauce is thickened some

 This simple side dish is definitely worth making.
 I have a few more Brussels sprout side dish recipes on the blog, including my Brussels sprouts gratin, these maple pecan Brussels sprouts, my creamy baked Brussels sprouts, and these roasted.
 Brussels sprouts- Use fresh Brussels sprouts here.
 Make sure to wash them and trim the flat end off.
-Other Cheesy Instant Pot Side Dishes You&#39;ll Love.
+Other Cheesy Instant Pot Side Dishes You'll Love.

 So that is going to wrap it up with this exceptional food creamy brussel sprouts with bacon recipe.
 Thanks so much for your time.
 I am sure you can make this at home.
 There is gonna be interesting food in home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!